 For Me, It’s Time to Do Things Differently

 I’ll admit, I’ve shopped in a Walmart only once –at the behest of a friend I was visiting.
-And I’ve never shopped with them online (and don’t plan to start).
+And I’ve never shopped with them online.
 The same isn’t true with Amazon; I’ve been shopping there for years.
-It was my “go-to” online store – I loved so many things about Amazon, but I’ve made a promise to myself: this year, I’ll seek out those smaller, more personal shopping venues first I owe it to the entrepreneurs and small business owners who really drive the country forward.
+It was my “go-to” online store – I loved so many things about Amazon, but I’ve made a promise to myself: this year, I’ll seek out those smaller, more personal shopping venues first.
+I owe it to the entrepreneurs and small business owners who really drive the country forward.

-On the flip side, Lenette from Urn Garden, often shops at Walmart, not out of love, but convenience, and considers them “local” business in a sense, as the store headquarters are located a couple of hours from our warehouse in Missouri.
+On the flip side, we have friends who often shop at Walmart, not out of love, but convenience, and considers them local business in a sense, as the store headquarters are located a couple of hours from our warehouse in Missouri.
 The ease of online ordering, whichever platform you prefer to shop on, is undeniable.
 Choose wisely when making a time sensitive, expensive, or an unfamiliar purchase online, these items often require an added level of service that may not be available where you’re shopping.